NERSC/LibWrap/README.md

 ```
 ** Compiling-
 ```
-Please note that, in case of developing your own wrapper, please make sure you use the same compiler both for gotcha and your wrapper.
+Please note that, in case of developing your own wrapper, please make sure you use the same compiler both for building gotcha and your wrapper.
 ```

 ** Load module-